|

 The principle of string blocks is essentially the same as glue blocks, but they are used to fix the ends of the treads to the strings.

 The screws are fixed at right angles to each other, one pair boring into the bottom of the tread and the other pair into the string.
-It is recommended that the blocks are glued then moved back and forth on the surface of the tread and string before screwing to eliminate air pockets in the glue.

 |